Skip to main content

 Fjord Norway

 Skudeneshavn is a coastal town that flourished during the great Age of Sail in the 19th century.
-Today it is known for having preserved its more than 200 old white wooden houses tremendously well.
-Many of the buildings were built in the 1850s and are lovingly maintained by their proud owners, many of whom are from Stavanger just a ferry crossing away.
+Today it is known for its more than 200 well-preserved traditional white wooden houses.
+Many of the houses were built in the 1850s and are lovingly maintained by their proud owners, many of whom are from Stavanger, just a ferry crossing away.

 9. Adventures in the wilderness: Lyngsalpene mountain range